kylewalters18/diydi/README.md

   Diydi can automate a lot of the boilerplate that comes with writing factory code

-  Suppose we have a class that requires a dependency and user provided parameters
+  Suppose we have a class that requires a dependency and caller provided parameters

   ```cpp
   class DecorativeGreeter : public IGreeter {